Linneus/PlatinumAPManual/README.md

 Blind trainers and experience modifiers (found in the yamls for the other Pokémon games) are handled with Action Replay cheat codes.
 This randomizer is built for either **DeSmuME** or **EmuHawk**.

-For DeSmuME, load your ROM and then go to **Tools > Cheats List** and add the Action Replay codes included in the download.
+For DeSmuME, load your ROM and then go to **Tools > Cheats List** and add the Action Replay codes included in the **AR Codes.txt** file.
 These will persist whenever you load that particular ROM.

 For EmuHawk, load your ROM and then go to **Tools > Cheats** and open one of the .cht files.
 This will only persist for that session, and you'll have to reopen the cheats file every time you Reboot Core.